As an Amazon Associate I earn from qualifying purchases.

 How Do I Make Toasted Coconut?

 Preheat the oven to 350ºF and place the shredded coconut on a rimmed baking sheet.
-Let it toast for 5-10 minutes watching it like a hawk, it will burn in a hot second.
+Let it toast for 5-10 minutes, keep a close eye on it since coconut can brown quickly.
 Cool slightly before adding it on top of the pie.

 Tips for Success